A young start to the journey to the top

-As the son of Formula 1 driver Jos Verstappen, the young Verstappen can be found on the track early on in his life.
-The Dutchman continues in karting and Formula 3, before ending up at the pinnacle of motorsport: Formula 1.
+As the son of Formula 1 driver Jos Verstappen, young Max can be found on the race track early in life.
+A pastime that the Dutchman later continued in karting and Formula 3, before moving on to the premier class of motorsport: Formula 1.

-After years of racing in karts and achieving success, the Dutchman took his place in cars in higher classes, including several Formula Renault 2.0 cars and those of the Florida Winter Series.
-All this before the first meters are made in Formula 3.
-After that, the career of Verstappen goes by lightning fast.
+After years of karting, where he won several world titles, he began his motor racing career in Formula Renault 2.0 cars and the Florida Winter Series.
+All this before making his first metres in Formula 3.
+After that, the Red Bull driver's career goes sky high.

-One year Verstappen drives in Formula 3, for Van Amersfoort Racing.
-Although the Dutchman takes several victories, it is the Frenchman (and later competitor in Formula 1) Esteban Ocon who takes the title in 2014.
-For Verstappen, only a small blemish on the overall picture, as the step to Formula 1 has been made anyway.
+The then still young Dutchman drove one year in Formula 3 for Van Amersfoort Racing.
+Although he won several races, it is the Frenchman (and later competitor in Formula 1) Esteban Ocon who took the title in 2014.
+For the Limburger, just a small blemish on the overall picture, as the step up to Formula 1 had already been made anyway.

 Red Bull junior

-On two occasions Max Verstappen comes very close to taking a podium place in his first season in Formula 1, namely in Hungary and the United States.
-On two occasions Verstappen will have to settle for fourth place in 2015.
-Something that would change very quickly in 2016...
+After that, Max came extremely close to grabbing a podium twice in his first season in Formula 1, namely in Hungary and the United States.
+Twice he has to settle for fourth place in 2015.
+Something that would change very quickly in 2016....

 Promotion to Red Bull Racing